*Revised from March 3, 2016

 I, too, love a good romance.
 I’m even trying my hand at writing several series within that genre.
 Being single, I long for the day my ‘romance’ will step out from the pages of my imagination and become a walking manifestation.

-But in all of this, in the role playing, and vicarious living that only spritzes a need rather than fully satisfying its thirst, is the call to step out of the realms of ‘make believe,’ and aim to ‘make’ yourself be believable; the hero, the heroin of a true impossible romance.
+But in all of this, in the role-playing, and vicarious living that only spritzes a need rather than fully satisfying its thirst, is the call to step out of the realms of ‘make believe,’ and aim to ‘make’ yourself be believable; the hero, the heroine of a true impossible romance.

 Can you, as a woman, allow Christ to awaken your truest femininity to be the pursuable one, strong in all you are created to be, to be gentle enough to allow yourself to be protected and covered by masculine strength?
 Can you be vulnerable enough to allow his strength to nurture you?